Course Outline

 Additional Material for Government

-Students learn what to configure in the first five minutes of opening a new cloud account, including enabling security controls such as MFA, basic monitoring, and IAM.
+This section teaches students what to configure in the first 5 minutes of opening a new cloud account, including enabling security controls such as multi-factor authentication (MFA), basic monitoring, and identity and access management (IAM).

-Attendees expand their work from the initial lab and implement more complex identity management and monitoring.
-This includes expanding IAM with Attribute-Based Access Controls, implementing security alerting, and understanding how to structure enterprise-scale IAM and monitoring.
+Attendees expand on their initial lab work by implementing more complex identity management and monitoring.
+This includes expanding IAM with attribute-based access controls, setting up security alerting, and understanding how to structure enterprise-scale IAM and monitoring.

-Students create a virtual network (VPC) and implement a baseline security configuration.
+Students create a virtual private cloud (VPC) and implement a baseline security configuration.
 They also learn how to securely select and launch a virtual machine (instance), run a vulnerability assessment in the cloud, and connect to the instance.

-Students expand their deployment by adding a storage volume encrypted with a customer-managed key.
+Students expand their deployment by adding an encrypted storage volume managed with customer-managed keys (BYOK).
 They also learn how to secure snapshots and other data.

-Students complete the technical labs by fully building out a two-tier application and implementing federated identity using OpenID.
+Students complete the technical labs by fully building out a 2-tier application and implementing federated identity using OpenID.

-Students use the CSA Cloud Controls Matrix and STAR registry to evaluate risk and select a cloud provider.
+Students use the Cloud Security Alliance (CSA) Cloud Controls Matrix and STAR registry to evaluate risk and select a cloud provider.

 Testimonials (1)